 - How do you find the right carrier to move your product?

-How to Pack a Pallet for Shipping
+How to Build a Shipping Pallet

 Start with a standard pallet (40×48 inches) that is in good condition with no signs of breakage or contamination.